Is your Linux server slowing down? CPU usage is often the reason.

 What Causes High CPU Utilization?

 If you have been running your server for a long time, several services might be running on it.
-Resource-intensive tasks like video encoding, database operations, or complex calculations can temporarily spike CPU usage in normal operations.
-However, when high utilization persists, it often means underlying issues that need attention.
+Short CPU spikes are normal during heavy tasks like database queries or backups.

 Content management systems such as WordPress might also strain the CPU when plugins or themes are poorly coded or when caching isn’t properly implemented.